facebook/zstd/doc/zstd_compression_format.md

 The data format defined by this specification does not attempt to allow random access to compressed data.

-This specification is intended for use by implementers of software to compress data into Zstandard format and/or decompress data from Zstandard format.
-The text of the specification assumes a basic background in programming at the level of bits and other primitive data representations.

 Unless otherwise indicated below, a compliant compressor must produce data sets